wagner2010/gsoc/templates/ideas-page-prema.md

 ### Create Effect Plot for linear models
 #### Abstract

 An effect plot is a visual tool that aids in interpreting linear models.
+The purpose of the effect plot is to aid the user in the task of interpreting linear model results.
+The effect plot shows weights as a bar plot so that users can see the impact and size of the variance.
+The student would work to create an effect plot to better interpret regression and linear models by showing the associated weights.

 #### Technical Details
 An effect plot is a visual tool that aids in interpreting linear models.
 It shows the weights as a bar plot so you can see whether the impact is positive or negative and also how large the variance is.
 An example of an effect plot can be found [here](https://christophm.github.io/interpretable-ml-book/limo.html#visual-parameter-interpretation).
 More information about this project can be found [here](https://github.com/DistrictDataLabs/yellowbrick/issues/604).